Stalinist repressions in Mongolia: Great Repression

 What followed was a spasm of violence that lasted nearly 18 months.
 Choibalsan's troika approved and carried out the execution of more than 18,000 counter-revolutionary lamas.
-Monks that were not executed were conscripted into the Mongolian armed forces or otherwise forcibly laicized while 746 of the country's monasteries were liquidated.
-Thousands more dissident intellectuals, political and government officials labeled "enemies of the revolution," as well as ethnic Buryats and Kazakhs were also rounded up and killed.
+Monks that were not executed were conscripted into the Mongolian armed forces or otherwise forcibly laicized while 746 monasteries were liquidated.
+Thousands more dissident intellectuals, political and government officials labeled "enemies of the revolution," as well as ethnic Buryats and Kazakhs were rounded up and killed.
 Some 25 persons from top positions in the party and government were executed, 187 from the military leadership, 36 of the 51 members of the Central Committee.

-Following the Russian model, Choibalsan opened gulags in the countryside to imprison dissidents, while others were transported to gulags in the USSR.
+Following the Russian model, Choibalsan opened gulags in the countryside to imprison dissidents, while others were transported to gulags in the Soviet Union.
 As the NKVD effectively managed the purge by staging show trials and carrying out executions, a frequently intoxicated Choibalsan was sometimes present during torture and interrogations of suspected counterrevolutionaries, including old friends and comrades.
 Choibalsan rubber-stamped NKVD execution orders and at times personally directed executions.
 He also added names of political enemies to NKVD arrest lists simply to settle old scores.
 Nevertheless, even when he attempted to spare victims by recommending leniency in certain cases, NKVD officers often overrode his decision.